Should I Buy or Lease?

 Woman Signing Paperwork

-When you need a new car for your Rogers commute, it can be difficult to decide whether it’s best to lease or finance it.
+When you need a new car for your Big Lake commute, it can be difficult to decide whether it’s best to lease or finance it.
 Well, the answer to “should I buy or lease?” may depend on your particular needs.
 Neither choice is ‘better’ than the other, but one will likely be a better option for you.
 The finance team at Cornerstone Chevrolet has laid out the basics for you below!

 Leasing vs. Buying: Long-Term & Short-Term Costs